 The geometric description of normal invariants leads to a parametrization of the manifolds (smooth, PL, or topological) within a simply connected homotopy type.
-This uses the "surgery on a map" technique of Browder and Novikov.21

-The homotopy description may now be used to study these invariants of manifolds.
-First there is an interplay between geometry and homotopy theory - it turns out that the geometric invariants suggested above (signatures of forms over \mathbb{R} and Arf invariants of forms over $\mathbb{Z}/2$) give a complete set of numerical invariants of a normal cobordism class in either the PL or topological context.
-(This is contained in Sullivan, "Geometric Topology Notes" Princeton 196722 for the PL case, and uses the more recent work of Kirby and Siebenmann constructing triangulations for the topological case.)
+This uses the "surgery on a map" technique of Browder and Novikov. $^{20}\,$ The homotopy description may now be used to study these invariants of manifolds.
+First there is an interplay between geometry and homotopy theory - it turns out that the geometric invariants suggested above (signatures of forms over $\mathbb{R}$ and Arf invariants of forms over $\mathbb{Z}/2$ ) give a complete set of numerical invariants of a normal cobordism class in either the PL or topological context.
+(This is contained in Sullivan, "Geometric Topology Notes" Princeton 1967 for PL case, and uses the more recent work of Kirby and Siebenmann constructing triangulations for the topological case.)
 The relations between the invariants are described by cobordism and a periodicity formula.
 This is the geometric periodicity, which is a perfect four-fold periodicity in the topological theory (even at 2).
-21See author's thesis.
-C. T. C. Wall extended this theory to non-simply connected manifolds and another "second order" invariant associated with the fundamental group comes into play.
-22Published in The Hauptvermutung Book, K-theory Monographs 1, Kluwer (1996), 69-103.
 We will use this at odd primes where the periodicity may be interpreted in terms of natural equivalences with K-theory

 This isomorphism implies that we have an action of the Galois group $\widehat{\mathbb{Z}}^$ in the topological normal invariants.
-The map \mathcal{P} is constructed from the transversality invariants (the signature invariant, again) using the geometric characterization of K-theory above.
+The map $\mathscr{P}$ is constructed from the transversality invariants (the signature invariant, again) using the geometric characterization of K-theory above.
 The K-orientation of a PL bundle developed as a generalization of this odd primary calculation of PL normal invariants.
-The isomorphism \mathscr{P} is the first "ingredient" in our calculations below.
+The isomorphism $\mathscr{P}$ is the first "ingredient" in our calculations below.
 It is discussed in more detail below.
-The second ingredient was constructed in Chapter 5.
+The second ingredient was constructed in section 5.

 The homotopy description of normal invariants can be profinitely completed.
 The discussion of the Adams Conjecture above shows the following.
-For each profinite vector bundle v over M and $\alpha \in \widehat{\mathbb{Z}}^$ we have a canonical element $(v^{\alpha} \sim v)$ in the group of profinite smooth normal invariants over M^{23} .

-(Recall that the fibre homotopy equivalence $v^{\alpha} \rightarrow v \quad \dim v = n$ was canonically determined by the isomorphism induced by α on BO{n-1} .) $^{23}\mathrm{We}$ note here that a compact manifold with boundary has an arbitrary (finite) homotopy type.
+For each profinite vector bundle v over M and $\alpha\in\widehat{\mathbb{Z}}^$ we have a canonical element $(v^{\alpha} \sim v)$ in the group of profinite smooth normal invariants over $M^{21}$ (Recall that the fibre homotopy equivalence $v^{\alpha} \to v \quad \dim v = n$ was canonically determined by the isomorphism induced by $\alpha$ on $BO{n-1}$ .)
 We only require the existence of these natural "Galois elements" for the calculation below.
 However, the precise structure of these elements should be important for future 'twisted calculations'.
 We hope to pursue this structure and the quasi action of the Galois group in a later discussion of manifolds.
 Some Consequences of Periodicity and Galois Symmetry We will use the work up to now to study the stable geometric theories.
-Recall we have the signature invariant of a PL bundle leading to the K-orientation theorem24 and the odd primary periodicity for normal invariants.
+Recall we have the signature invariant of a PL bundle leading to the K-orientation theorem and the odd primary periodicity for normal invariants.
 We also have the Galois symmetry in the homotopy types of the algebraic varieties,

 Grassmannian of k-planes in n-space leading to an action of the Galois group $\widehat{\mathbb{Z}}^$ on vector bundles.
-We combined these to obtain a compatible action of the Galois group on the linear and the piecewise linear theory and the canonical fibre homotopy equivalence between conjugate bundles $x^{\alpha} \sim x$.
+We combined these to obtain a compatible action of the Galois group on the linear and the piecewise linear theory and the canonical fibre homotopy equivalence between conjugate bundles $x^{\alpha} \sim x\,.$